MizaGBF/GBFAP/readme.md

 ### Without a Proxy:
 > [!CAUTION]
-> Prepare at least 20 GB of disk space, to be safe.
+> Prepare at least 30~40 GB of disk space, to be safe (I might even be underestimating it).

 **Pros:**
 - Faster and not reliant on GBF being available (It will persist even after an eventual EoS).

 **Cons:**
 - Requires lot of disk space.
-- **Sound files aren't downloaded by the updater, currently**.
 - Not fully tested.

 **Setup:**